Touring | South Beach Walk | Coconut Grove Walk

 80 of them recently homeless, many of them with disabilities.

 Beside this is the 1925 Langford Building.
 Note the emblems and seals above the arched portico and across the top of the building which are copied from early U.S. coins and currency.
 The lobby is interesting for its wood paneled walls of black faux-marble and gilded doors shielding manually operated elevators.
-The building has recently been sold, and the new owner is in the process of rehabilitating the structure.
+The building has recently been rehabilitated into a stunning boutique hotel.

 Now turn right (north) on SE 1st.
 Ave and return to Flagler Street.